xiaqingxu1/Reward-Points/README.md

     Example JSON: { "payer": "DANNON", "points": 1000, "timestamp": "2020-11-02T14:00:00Z" }
     ```

-    **NOTE:** Transactions with positive points are added to the `positiveTransaction` and inserted at the right place based on timestamp (later -> early).
-Transactions with negative points are added to the `negativeTransaction`, these transactions are later used to negate the positive points when a spending call is made.
+    **NOTE:** Transactions with positive points are added to `earnings` and inserted at the right place based on timestamp (later -> early).
+Transactions with negative points are added to `withdraws`, and these transactions are used to negate the positive points before spending.

 3. Spend points: `/spend_points`
     ```
     POST http://localhost:5000/spend_points
     Example JSON: { "points": 5000 }
     ```
-    **NOTE:** Spending calls uses the earliest earned positive points from the `positiveTransactions` list.
-But before that, we will first check if the same payer appears in the  `negativeTransaction` list (meaning payer withdraws points).
+    **NOTE:** Spending uses positive points from the earliest transaction in `earnings` list.
+But before that, we will first check if the same payer appears in the  `withdraws` list (meaning payer withdraws points).
 If they do, full/part of the positive points are used to negate the nagetive points.
 Any remaining positive points will be used for spending.

 ### Running Tests